 Longer stays in Ho Chi Minh City – District 2

 If you have read our blog before you will know that we spend a large part of the year living in the beautiful city of Chiang Mai in Thailand.
 Living in Thailand gives us the opportunity to explore our Asian neighbours.

-Ho Chi Minh City is separated into districts and during our visit to Ho Chi Minh City we had the pleasure of living like a local in District 2.
+Ho Chi Minh City is separated into districts and during our visit we had the pleasure of living like a local in District 2.
 Ho Chi Minh City’s District 2 is located across the river from District 1 and can take around 20-30 minutes to get to District 1 depending on traffic.

 We were staying in the Thao Dien ward of District 2, a popular area for expats, many of whom work at the International schools in the area.
 District 2 also has a vibrant restaurant and bar scene which includes ‘La Villa’ a Michelin Star French restaurant.
 La Villa is set in a glamorous French inspired villa and the place to come for fine dining.